The Tuts

-The Tuts were an English DIY pop punk, "three-tone" band from Hayes, Greater London.
-They received extensive coverage from alternative music radio, most notably Amazing Radio, and from music websites such as Louder Than War who published multiple articles on the group, calling them "one of the UK's most exciting bands".
+The Tuts were an English pop punk, "three-tone" band from Hayes, Greater London.
+They received extensive coverage from alternative music radio, most notably Amazing Radio, and from music websites such as Louder Than War which published multiple articles on the group, calling them "one of the UK's most exciting bands".
 The band, particularly frontwoman Nadia Javed, were the subject of a feature in the ITV series Young, British and Muslim in April 2018.

 Initially influenced by contemporary indie and alternative rock, their back-to-basics sound and feminist politics led to comparisons with older genres such as punk, C86 and riot grrrl.

 By 2022, Javed had become a solo artist.

 Origins

 The Tuts were formed by teenagers Nadia Javed (guitar) and Beverley Ishmael (drums) in the mid-2000s while still at school.
 The bass guitarist, Harriet Doveton (also of Colour Me Wednesday), joined in late 2010 and this line up played its first gig in early 2011.

 The band self-released their first EP, The Tuts, in 2012, and the download single "Tut Tut Tut" early the following year, picking up radio support from Billy Reeves, Gary Crowley, Ruth Barnes, Steve Lamacq and Gideon Coe.

 A 2013 tour with Kate Nash led to a track on Nash's Have Faith This Christmas EP later that year; the band also made their first appearance at Indietracks, and released two more download singles, "Dump Your Boyfriend" and "Worry Warrior", the artwork for the latter a playful nod to X Ray Spex.

 In 2014, the band released a second EP, Time to Move On, and played on the Leftfield stage at Glastonbury Festival at the invitation of Billy Bragg.

-In 2015, they launched their single 'Do I Have to Look For Love?' and toured with The Selecter and Sonic Boom Six, returned to Indietracks and appeared at the Tolpuddle Martyrs festival.
+In 2015, they launched the single "Do I Have to Look For Love?", toured with the Selecter and Sonic Boom Six, returned to Indietracks and appeared at the Tolpuddle Martyrs festival.